 Webinar Summary

 This webinar invites educators to pause, step back, and approach behaviour with curiosity instead of correction.
-Led by clinical psychologist Lydia Meem, the session reframes behaviour as communication and supports teachers to ask more useful questions: What might this student be experiencing?
-What need could this behaviour be meeting?
+Led by neurodivergent clinical psychologist Lydia Meem, the session reframes behaviour as communication, and supports teachers to ask: What might this student be experiencing?
+What does the behaviour mean to them?
+Is this behaviour actually a problem?
+How can I better support this student?

 This Webinar Covers